-Applying for a tech position at Bolt: resume tips from a recruiter
+Applying for a tech position at Bolt: resume tips from the Recruitment team

 Aug 15, 2023